 Annex G: GeoPose Use and Interpretation of UNIX Time

-GeoPose has adopted a variation UNIX time as the method for denoting the location of Instants on a time line.
-The reasons for this specific choice include the widespread availability of UNIX time in computer operating systems, the straighforward conversion to UTC at the level of precision required by the use cases considered in GeoPose 1.0: 1 millisecond.
+The GeoPose Standard has adopted a variation UNIX time as the method for denoting the location of Instants on a timeline.
+The reasons for this specific choice include the widespread availability of UNIX time in computer operating systems, the straightforward conversion to UTC at the level of precision required by the use cases considered in GeoPose 1.0: 1 millisecond.

 Clearly, applications requiring higher precision and the recognition of non-Newtonian physical processes would require a more complex treatment of time.
-This has been left to possible future versions of the GeoPose standard.
+This has been left to possible future versions of the GeoPose Standard.

 Intended Precision

 The intended precision of UNIX time in GeoPose 1.0 is 1 millisecond.
-Representations and encodings are based on the use of inegral numbers of milleseconds.
+Representations and encodings are based on the use of integer numbers of milliseconds.

 Scaling